madsondeluna/AMPidentifier/README.md

 ## Training Your Own Models

-Use the scripts under `model_training/`—especially `train.py`—to build and evaluate models on your datasets.
+Use the scripts under `model_training/`, especially `train.py`, to build and evaluate models on your datasets.

 ---